Jmdelafuente/OperaBot/README.md

 - **What boilerplate did you use?**

   None.
 The idea was to get a better understanding of how things work together, But I do take a cue from other projects.
+Some Design Patterns are being used.

+- **..but why?
+This doesn't exists already?**

+  This solution is already provided by some companies but, I'm Argentinian and U$S and Euros are too expensive to pay for it.
+So, here is my free solution if you nedeed (as my employee need it!).

 ## 📃 Legal

-This is an independent and unofficial software.
-Use at your own risk. **Commercial use of this code/repo is strictly prohibited.**
+This is an independent software.
+Use at your own risk. **Commercial use of this code/repo is strictly prohibited.**.
+See LICENSE for detailed info.